ka1130/just-sudo-it/_posts/2017-03-30-canvas-introduction.md

 + A great [step-by-step guide by DiveIntoHTML5](http://diveintohtml5.info/canvas.html).
 As a side note, I encourage you to check out all the [DiveIntoHTML5 series](http://diveintohtml5.info/index.html), Mark Pilgrim did an excellent job explaining all the HTML5 particularities in a creative yet not overwhelming form.
 + [A 31-days canvas challenge](http://creativejs.com/2011/08/31-days-of-canvas-tutorials/).
 Good way to stay on track in the learning process.

+## How are Boids flying on canvas?

-If you're curious how am I doing with the Boids, check out
+If you're curious how I'm doing with the Boids, check it out here:
 + [the source code on GitHub](https://github.com/ka1130/Boids).
 You can find out how I applied the methods described in the above tutorial to animate Boid instances on canvas.
 I will be glad to hear your tips on that!
 + [Boids online](https://ka1130.github.io/Boids/src/)